dasdy/glover/README.md

 # glover

+- Record keypresses from Glove80 (or potentially other ZMK-based keyboards)
-Make a heatmap for my lovely Glove80.
+- Make a heatmap for my lovely Glove80, viewable through a web interface
+- Show which key combinations are used the most
+- Show key "neighbors" - keys that are pressed in consequence: before or after the specific key, but not necessarily in one combination
+- Merge keypress data from multiple computers

 ## Keyboard setup